 Description: In this course students explore the appropriate use of tools and materials.
 Students study introductory woodworking, metalworking and technical drawing.
-The course focuses on the importance & practice of safety, planning and completion.
+The course

-Course Name: Architectural Drawing and Design

-Prerequisite: Intro to IA or Permission of Instructor
+Course Name: Architectural Drawing and DesignGrades: 10-12Prerequisite: Intro to IA or Permission of InstructorCredit: 0.5 Elective